testpress/streams-docs/docs/server-api/live-stream.md

 # Live Streams

-- A live stream is a real-time video broadcast delivered through a streaming platform.This endpoint creates an live stream allowing users to ingest media content into the TP Streams system for processing and delivery.
+- A live stream is a real-time video broadcast delivered through a streaming platform.You can create live streams instantly, schedule live streams and start them later and stop live streams allowing users to ingest media content into the TP Streams system for processing and delivery.

-## Create a live stream
+## Create a live stream instantly

-To Create a live stream you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).
+To Create a live stream instantly you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).

 ```bash